R35 Nissan GT-R (2009-2022) review – a technical triumph that may never be repeated

 Nissan GT-R: in detail

-> MPG and running costs - Be in no doubt, the GT-R will be expensive to run.
+- MPG and running costs - Be in no doubt, the GT-R will be expensive to run.
 Not just on fuel but also insurance, and it'll need more maintenance than the average Nissan too.

-> Interior and tech - Improvements made at the last update have bestowed a certain quality on the GT-R's cabin that was absent before.
+- Interior and tech - Improvements made at the last update have bestowed a certain quality on the GT-R's cabin that was absent before.
 It's a welcome change.

-> Design - The GT-R is best described as big and bold.
+- Design - The GT-R is best described as big and bold.
 Its looks aren't to everyone's tastes, but its vast size makes its performance even more impressive.

 Prices, specs and rivals

 Shortly after the GT-R’s UK release, the price began to creep up in £10k increments after each iteration emerged from the factory.
 The short lived bargain status hasn't totally abandoned it today – even at a tad over £82,000 there’s nothing else that produces the equivalent on-road performance this side of six figures.

-Over the course of the GT-R was available in five trim levels to satisfy all needs, each more expensive than the last, starting with the entry level Pure edition.
-The closely priced Recaro and Prestige trims - around £85,000- offer upgraded seating and a reupholstered cabin – the latter allowing for a larger variety of colour schemes.
+At the time of its major update in 2017, the GT-R was available in five trim levels, each more expensive than the last, starting with the entry level Pure edition.
+The closely-priced Recaro and Prestige trims - around £85,000- offer upgraded seating and a reupholstered cabin – the latter allowing for a larger variety of colour schemes.